Cost Of Metal Roof vs Shingle: Which Is More Affordable?

 Metal roofing includes several styles, such as standing seam, corrugated, and metal shingles, each with varying prices.
 While initially more expensive, many homeowners find the benefits worth the investment.

-• Specialized installation: Labor costs are higher due to specialized tools and experience required.
+- Specialized installation: Labor costs are higher due to specialized roofing tools and experience required.

 Durability And Maintenance Costs Over Time

 When calculating true affordability, lifespan and upkeep are just as important as the initial cost.
-A roof that lasts twice as long but costs 30% more may end up being the better deal.
+In fact, when weighing the cost of metal roof vs shingle, you’ll often find that a roof that lasts twice as long but costs 30% more ends up being the better deal.

 Lifespan of Metal vs Shingle Roofs